 In 2015/16 financial year, we spent $3,9 billion with Australian businesses, including more than 214 regional vendors.
 In the same year, QGC and its contractors employed 4,247 people, with the majority of roles based in regional Queensland.

-QGC supports research into the social, economic and environmental impacts of the natural gas industry through the University of Queensland’s Centre for Coal Seam Gas and the Gas Industry Social & Environmental Research Alliance.
+QGC supports research into the social, economic and environmental impacts of the natural gas industry through the Gas Industry Social & Environmental Research Alliance.

 At an industry level QGC is assisted in innovation and best practices in safety, environmental and community engagement by industry representative bodies including Australian Petroleum Production and Exploration Association and Queensland Resources Council.